Program Goals and Rotation Schedule

 The UCSF Department of Urology recognizes that our training program is one of our most valued assets.
-We seek to attract bright, committed, compassionate applicants who will be the future leaders in this specialty.
+We aim to attract bright, committed, and compassionate applicants from diverse backgrounds, who aspire to become future leaders in this specialty.
+They should possess a desire to serve culturally diverse and medically underserved populations while being dedicated to addressing issues related to diversity, equity, and inclusion.
 Our program exposes residents to the entire spectrum of urologic evaluation, intervention and research, allowing them to master the art and science of urology.

 THE FIRST-YEAR UROLOGY RESIDENT (PGY2) continues their training at the VAMC, Mission Bay and the San Francisco General Hospital campus.
 Four months are spent at the Bakar Cancer Center at Mission Bay, where two of the months are spent on the Pediatric Urology service.
 Objectives for this rotation include broad exposure to urologic oncology surgeries and patient care, robotic surgery, ultrasound skills, and brachytherapy.
 Four months are spent at the San Francisco General Hospital where the resident focuses on trauma, general urology, cystoscopy, transrectal ultrasound, and endourology.
 Residents begin to develop their ultrasound and robotic surgery skills.